MxMarx/gazelle-origin/README.md

 ![after saving](docs/api-done.png "After saving")

 ### orpheus.network

-(Instructions extracted from Jackett)

-* Login to this tracker with your browser
+* Go to your profile and select Settings.
-* Open the DevTools panel by pressing F12
-* Select the Network tab
-* Click on the Doc button
-* Refresh the page by pressing F5
-* Select the Headers tab
-* Find 'cookie:' in the Request Headers section

-Once you got the cookie string, copy it and add it to your `OPS_SESSION_COOKIE` environment variable.
-You can also pass the string with the `--api-key` flag.
+* Scroll down to API Keys at the bottom of the Access Settings section
+* Click "Click here to create a new token"
+* Enter "gazelle-origin" as the name, and click generate

+Once you get your API key, save it somewhere safe, as you won't be able to view it again after exiting the page.

 Usage
 -----